Priyanshu879/GreenHive/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Thank you for using Nirmal-Bharath.
+Thank you for using GreenHive.
 Contribute to cleanliness, dispose of waste the right way!